mjasion/mjasion/content/posts/golang/implementing-leader-election-in-go-using-kubernetes-api/index.md

 ## Overview

-The leader election mechanism implemented in the provided Go code relies on Kubernetes coordination features, specifically [Lease](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/lease-v1/) object in the `coordination.k8s.io` API Group.
+The leader election mechanism implemented in   Go code relies on Kubernetes coordination features, specifically [Lease](https://kubernetes.io/docs/reference/kubernetes-api/cluster-resources/lease-v1/) object in the `coordination.k8s.io` API Group.
 Lease locks provide a way to acquire a lease on a shared resource, which can be used to determine the leader among a group of nodes.